Bairminer/BlackDuckKeyboard/README.md

 ![Layout](/Images/keymap.png)
 The physical layout of this keyboard is inspired by the HHKB Pro 2.
 Keybinds can be reconfigured to your liking via the QMK firmware.
 The layout was designed using http://www.keyboard-layout-editor.com/
 ## Wiring
-All switches are connected to the Teensy 2.0 controller via the following diagram, in a column to row diode configuration:
+All switches are handwired to the Teensy 2.0 controller via the following diagram, in a column to row diode configuration.
+An optional 10 LED WS2812B strip for RGB underglow can be connected to D4.
 ![Wiring](/Images/wiring.png)
 ## Firmware
 This keyboard is powered by the open source QMK firmware, available at https://github.com/qmk/qmk_firmware.
-I used https://kbfirmware.com/ to create the keybind definitions, and my configuration json along with a precompiled hex file and QMK source code can be found in the Code folder.
+I used https://kbfirmware.com/ to create the keybind definitions and my configuration json.
+A precompiled hex file and QMK source code can be found in the Code folder, along with the kbfirmware confgiguration json.
 To flash the hex file, download Teensy Loader from https://www.pjrc.com/teensy/loader.html, load the hex file, press the white button on the Teensy, then click program in Teensy Loader.

 ## License
 This work is licensed under a